KevinMarquette/kevinmarquette.github.io/_draft/modules.md

 I am really quick to build a module out of my scripts.
 I like how it allows me to organize my functions and use them in other scripts.
 I also see that many PowerShell scripters are slow to take that step of building a module.
-I want to take the mystery out of it and show you how simple modules really are.
+Lets take the mystery out of building a module and show you how simple they really are.

 We often learn how to build a module without really understanding why they are built that way.
 In this post, we will turn a common script scenario into a full module one step at a time.
-I am taking several microsteps to show all the subtle details of why common modules are built the way they are.
+We will take several microsteps to show all the subtle details of why common modules are built the way they are.

 # Index